 Taxes on equity in private companies can be complicated—and, often, expensive.
 But there’s one piece of the tax code that exists to make startup shares more affordable.
 The qualified small business stock (QSBS) exclusion offers capital gains tax advantages to shareholders of startups that meet the IRS requirements.

-As part of the 409A valuation process, Carta’s valuations analysts review your latest information to determine whether certain shares of your company may qualify for QSBS treatment.
-Then, we automatically send notifications via email and dashboard alerts.
+As part of the 409A valuation process, Carta’s valuations analysts will do a preliminary review of your latest information to determine whether certain shares of your company may qualify for QSBS treatment.
+Then, we automatically send notifications to potentially eligible stockholders and equity administrators via email and dashboard alerts.

 - Equity administrators are informed if their company may meet the necessary requirements to be a qualified small business.